 At this stage, it’s important to engage in active listening, which is the practice of consciously assimilating what the other party has to say, instead of just standing silently in front of them.

-Doing so will help make a good impression and it’ll allow you to really take in what the customer is saying, so you can (if possible) resolve their issue efficiently.
+This will help make a good impression and it’ll allow you to really take in what the customer is saying, so you can (if possible) resolve their issue efficiently.

 Active listening also entails that you listen with your whole body.
 This means using positive body language such as having an open stance and nodding along to show the other person that you’re listening.
-(More on this below.)

 Make them feel that they’re taken seriously

-The things you say—and don’t say—can significantly affect the outcome of any customer interaction.
-Signs of boredom, impatience, or aggression will only escalate the situation so be very mindful of your words and the body language you project.
+The things you say — and don’t say — can significantly affect the outcome of any customer interaction.
+Signs of boredom, impatience, or aggression will only escalate the situation.
+So, be very mindful of your words and the body language you project.

 Here are a few tips to help you do just that: